Get Into It (Yuh)

 "Get Into It (Yuh)" is a song by American rapper and singer Doja Cat from her third studio album Planet Her (2021).
+Doja co-wrote the track with its producers, Y2K and Sully.
 It was released through Kemosabe and RCA Records alongside the parent album as an album track.
 Following the album's release, it entered various international music charts due to going viral on the video-sharing app TikTok.
-The song also appeared in a 2021 Taco Bell advertisement.
-Following premiere of the music video on January 28, 2022, the song was released to radio as the album's fifth and final single on March 11, 2022.
+Following premiere of the music video on January 31, 2022, the song was released to radio as the album's fifth and final single on March 11, 2022.

 Composition and lyrics

-A "squeaky swag" rap song featuring "glitchy", "twinkling" and "quirky" production influenced by dancehall and bubblegum, "Get Into It (Yuh)" is a tribute to rapper Nicki Minaj, whom Doja Cat thanks directly for "paving the way for her polished pop-rap career" by saying "Thank you Nicki, I love you!" towards the end of the song.
+A "squeaky swag" rap song featuring "glitchy", "twinkling" and "quirky" production influenced by dancehall and bubblegum, "Get into It (Yuh)" is a tribute to rapper Nicki Minaj, whom Doja Cat thanks directly for "paving the way for her polished pop-rap career" by saying "Thank you Nicki, I love you!" towards the end of the song.
 Throughout the song she borrows the unique rapid-fire flow Minaj commonly used in her early career and even interpolates the lyric "Got that big rocket launcher" from her 2010 debut single "Massive Attack".
-Shortly after the release of the song, Minaj revealed in a fan's Twitter Space conversation that Doja Cat had originally asked her to feature on the song, but passed on the collaboration due to thinking she could not bring anything unique and improve the song.
-Minaj had asked Doja's team to send her another song, but they never did.
+Shortly after the release of the song, Minaj revealed in a fan's Twitter Space conversation that Doja Cat had originally asked her to feature on the song, but Minaj passed on the collaboration due to thinking she could not bring anything unique and improve the song.
+She had asked Doja's team to send her another song, but they never did.